OPEN

 Opendoor's 8-Day Rally Defies Analyst Consensus

-Opendoor Technologies (OPEN) has ripped 26% higher over eight trading sessions, pushing shares to $5.45 and blowing past the $4.33 consensus analyst price target by a wide margin.
+Opendoor Technologies (OPEN) has surged 26% over eight trading sessions, pushing shares to $5.45 — well past the $4.33 consensus analyst price target.
 The catalyst?
 There isn't one.
 No SEC filing in the past 60 days.
 No earnings release.
 No strategic announcement.
-The stock is simply running, and it's running into a wall of sell-side skepticism that the tape has decided to ignore.
+The stock is simply running, straight into a wall of sell-side skepticism that the tape has chosen to ignore.

 Opendoor Technologies Inc. (OPEN) — stock analysis